ProjectPybro/MonoGameEngine-Important_Information/md_files/tips.md

     * Programming and Planning > Resources > Programming Stage 4 - Building a Graphical Game > BlankStudentProject.zip
     * After downloading the new zip file, make sure you right click it and mark it as safe.
 * SetDrawDebug(true) is a handy command to draw the collision box.
 Very useful when you are trying to figure out why your collisions aren't working properly.
+* Try and avoid putting things in Update() when possible.
+Remember, Update() will be called 60+, so only put code in there that NEEDS to be checked every frame.

 * Ask people for help.
 Bashing your head against a problem for 6 hours straight will just make you miserable (I speak from experience).
 If you cannot figure out something, ask someone for help.

 ### Scaling the player